 Our lot in Briar Chapel was covered with trees.
 The battle with builders was tough, but we were able to spare ten decent, tall trees.
 I had to almost throw myself in the path of their bulldozer… (just kidding, we could negotiate and put ribbons on a few trees).
 But now, a year later, I am founding some damage to the trunk of one of them.

-The winds are high here, sometimes in the range of gale, and, when toppled, trees can damage our house.
+The winds are high here, sometimes in the range of gales, and, when toppled, trees can damage our house.
 So we asked for help.

 So we have a “wounded tree”, infected with fungus and obviously in need of treatment.

-First wound had to be debrided.
-With the help of a tiller anda small spatula I removed all the infected debris and damaged bark.
+Firstly, the wound had to be debrided.
+With the help of a tiller and a small spatula, I removed all the infected debris and damaged bark.
 You can see the well-preserved and healthy looking roots.